Efficient Neural Controlled Differential Equations via Attentive Kernel Smoothing: Experiments Setup

 All models were implemented in PyTorch and trained on a single NVIDIA L40 GPU using the Adam optimizer to minimize Cross-Entropy loss.
 The best models were selected based on validation accuracy checkpointing.

-To ensure a fair computational comparison, the vector field $f_\theta$ for all ODE-based variants was parameterized by a Multilayer Perceptron (MLP) with a single hidden layer of 128 units and $\tanh$ activations.
-Furthermore, all models utilize a consistent hidden dimension of 128 units throughout their architectures.
+To ensure a fair computational comparison, the vector field $f_\theta$ for all ODE-based variants was parameterized by a Multilayer Perceptron (MLP) with $\tanh$ activations.
+Crucially, rather than using a fixed hidden dimension across all models, we meticulously adjusted the hidden layer dimensions of the Linear and Cubic CDE baselines to exactly match the total parameter count of our proposed multi-view architectures.
+This ensures that any performance gains are attributed to the architectural design and path construction, rather than an arbitrary difference in model capacity.
 We used the \texttt{dopri5} adaptive solver.

 To quantify performance and efficiency, we utilize the following metrics: \begin{itemize} \item \textbf{Total wall-clock time} is calculated as the sum of: (i) trajectory fit time, (ii) training duration, and (iii) the final test evaluation pass. \item \textbf{Average NFE per batch} is reported during the test phase to assess solver efficiency.
 This metric reflects the numerical complexity of integrating the stiffest trajectory within a batch. \end{itemize}